Energy Transfer Equity’s moving averages

 Short interest in Energy Transfer Equity

-Short interest in Energy Transfer Equity was 23.6 million shares as of June 14.
-Short interest in ETE as a percentage of float ratio was 3.2%.
-The current short interest in ETE is lower than the 30-day average of 3.5%.
-A decline in short interest despite an increase in its stock price indicates that the market expects ETE stock to rise more.
+Short interest in Energy Transfer Equity was 58.1 million shares as of July 10, 2017.
+At the same time, its short interest as a percentage of float ratio was 7.4%.
+The current short interest in ETE is slightly higher than last month’s average of 7.4%.
+Moreover, short interest in ETE is higher compared to the one-year and three-year averages of 6.1% and 5.3%, respectively.
+A rise in short interest indicates an increase in a short position that hasn’t been covered.